-Definitive information on BTV circulating in a country or zone is provided by isolation and identification of the viruses.
+Definitive information on the presence of BTV in a country or zone is provided by isolation and identification of the viruses.
 If virus isolation is required, sentinels should be sampled at sufficiently frequent intervals to ensure that samples are collected during the period of viraemia.